Behind The Badge, Who We Are: Chief Miller

-Chief John Miller was hired with the Winters Police Department in July 2016 and is the 10th Police Chief to serve the Winters community since the Office of Chief of Police was established by city ordinance on December 24, 1937.
+Chief John P. Miller came to the Winters Police Department in July 2016 and is the 10th Police Chief to serve the City of Winters since the Office of Chief of Police was established by ordinance on December 24, 1937.

 Chief Miller was drawn to public service from an early age.
 His dad retired as a Captain with the Berkeley Fire Department after serving 32 years and his mom retired after serving 25 years as a Dispatcher with the Contra Costa County Sheriff’s Department.
-His grandparents and many of his aunts and uncles also served in the fire service or were teachers and nurses.
-Chief Miller’s older brother recently retired as a Captain with the San Jose Fire Department after serving 28 years there and many of his cousins are nurses and teachers.
+Chief Miller’s older brother also recently retired as a Captain with the San Jose Fire Department after serving 28 years there and many of his cousins are nurses and teachers.

 Chief Miller started his law enforcement career as a Law Enforcement Explorer (“Cadet”) with the Contra Costa County Sheriff’s Department when he was 14 years old.
 At 21, he became a Reserve and Per Diem Deputy Sheriff, working Detention and Patrol.

 Chief Miller was hired as a Police Commander with the City of Pacific Grove in Monterey County in May 2010 where he oversaw all field operations of the Department including Patrol, special events, and training.
-Additionally, he served as the Tactical Commander for the Monterey Peninsula Regional Special Response Team (SRU).
-He also had the opportunity to attend the prestigious FBI National Academy, a 10-week executive leadership training program held at the FBI Academy in Quantico, Virginia.
+Additionally, he served as the Tactical Commander for the Monterey Peninsula Regional Special Response Team (SRU) and had the opportunity to attend the prestigious FBI National Academy, a 10-week executive leadership training program held at the FBI Academy in Quantico, Virginia.

 Chief Miller served at the Pacific Grove Police Department for nearly four years, but family demands required him to return to the Northern San Francisco Bay Area/Sacramento region.
 He transferred to the Fairfield Police Department as a Police Officer and enjoyed working “graveyard” Patrol again, especially with new officers and the recently promoted Sergeants.
-But in early 2016, a unique opportunity presented itself - the City of Winters was looking for a Chief of Police!
+In early 2016, a unique opportunity presented itself - the City of Winters was looking for a Chief of Police!
 Chief Miller reached out to city staff, business and community leaders, and met with the interim Police Chief, Joe Kreins.
-Chief Miller was enthralled with the possibility of serving as the Police Chief of the Winters Police Department because he felt he could put his experience, education, and training to full use in a wonderful and supportive community and he was honored to be selected as the Chief of Police in July 2016.
+Chief Miller was enthralled with the possibility of serving as the Police Chief of the Winters Police Department because he felt he could put his experience and training to full use in a wonderful and supportive community and he was honored to be selected as the Chief of Police.
 Chief Miller has continued his professional education and graduated from the very first California Police Chiefs Association Executive Leadership Institute at Drucker as well as from the California Peace Officers Standards and Training (POST) Command College.

-Throughout his career, Chief Miller has been supported by his wife of 24 years and they have a son and a daughter, both in their early 20’s.
-His son became a Tiger Cub Scout in the first grade and Chief Miller became the Cub Scout Cubmaster and his wife became a Den Leader.
+Throughout his career, Chief Miller has been supported by his wife and family.
+Chief Miller has a son and daughter, both in their early 20’s.
+His son became a Tiger Cub Scout in the first grade and Chief Miller was the Cub Scout Cubmaster and his wife was a Den Leader.
 Chief Miller later became an Assistant Scout Master and was exceptionally proud when his son earned the rank of Eagle Scout.
-His son is currently attending California State University, Sacramento where he is studying to become a teacher.
+His son is currently attending California State University, Sacramento where he is studying to become a special education teacher.

 Chief Miller’s daughter was in 4-H for over 10 years and Chief Miller and his wife also served as 4-H Advisors.
-During his daughter’s time in 4-H, she raised and showed quail, chickens, turkeys, cavy, rabbits, and pigs and participated in photography, cooking, baking, and a myriad of other 4-H projects (even earning an award for “Most Entries” at the Solano County Fair one year!) and earned her 4-H Bronze Star.
-Chief Miller’s daughter is currently attending school to become a Veterinarian Technician.
+His daughter earned her 4-H Bronze Star and is currently attending school to become a Veterinarian Technician.

 In his spare time, Chief Miller enjoys being in the outdoors.
-He is an avid hunter and has taken three trips into the Bob Marshall Wilderness in Montana.
-He also free dives for abalone and spearfishes along California’s North Coast.
-He and his wife are SCUBA certified and, in addition to the cold waters of California, have dove warm water destinations such as Cozumel, Grand Cayman, Belize, and Hawaii.
+He is an avid hunter and free dives for abalone as well as spearfishes along California’s North Coast.
+He and his wife are SCUBA certified and, in addition to the cold waters of California, they have dove warm water destinations such as Cozumel, Grand Cayman, Belize, and Hawaii.
 Chief Miller and his wife also enjoy CrossFit.

 “It is not the critic who counts; not the man who points out how the strong man stumbles, or where the doer of deeds could have done them better.
 The credit belongs to the man who is actually in the arena, whose face is marred by dust and sweat and blood; who strives valiantly; who errs, who comes short again and again, because there is no effort without error and shortcoming; but who does actually strive to do the deeds; who knows great enthusiasms, the great devotions; who spends himself in a worthy cause; who at the best knows in the end the triumph of high achievement, and who at the worst, if he fails, at least fails while daring greatly, so that his place shall never be with those cold and timid souls who neither know victory nor defeat.”